Abdelrhman20khaled/Control-Motor-Speed-with-PLL/README.md

 # Motor Speed Control using PLL (NE565) and ATmega32

 This repository contains the code and simulation files for controlling the speed of a DC motor using a Phase-Locked Loop (PLL) implemented with the **NE565 IC** and an **ATmega32 microcontroller**.
-The project utilizes an oscilloscope for monitoring system performance and motor speed feedback.
+The project is part of a learning initiative and is designed to enhance understanding of motor control systems and PLL applications.
+An oscilloscope is utilized for monitoring system performance and motor speed feedback.

 ## Project Overview